sdkramer/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It is the model the browser makes of the document from the code given it.
+It can be viewed in the elements section of the chrome developer tools.

 2. What is an event?

+An event is an action detectable by the browser on a web page.
+This could originate from the user of the page, such a in a click or scroll; or it could originate from the server, such as the return of some requested data.

 3. What is an event listener?

+An event listener is a javascript function that is set to detect a specific event, which is taken as one of the arguments,  and then callback an event handler function.

 4. Why would we convert a NodeList into an Array?

+So that we can use array methods on the nodelist, such as .map, .filter, .forEach.

 5. What is a component?

+A component is a combination of a number of programming elements and functions that work together to make a whole which can be detached from its surrounding code and still retain functionality, and has repeatable use so that it is worth making it once as a kind of whole that can be reused in many places.

 ### Git Set up